rominaoji/PerSpellData/README.md

 ## Contact

-If you have a technical question regarding the dataset or publication, please create an issue in this repository.
+If you have any technical question regarding the dataset or publication, please create an issue in this repository.